Why Garden with Kids?

 Community Connectedness

-Research: Benefits of a community gardening program in Canada over a 5 -year period include environmental restoration, community activism, social interactions, cultural expression, and food security.
+Research: A five-year community gardening study in Canada documented benefits including environmental restoration, social interaction, cultural expression, community activism, and food security.
 (9)

 Therapeutic Benefits

-Research: A study of male youth with autism spectrum disorder (ASD) showed that garden program participants with ASD made significant improvements in independence, adaptive behavior, and interaction skills.
+Research: A study of youth with autism spectrum disorder found that garden program participants showed significant improvements in independence, adaptive behavior, and social interaction.
 (10)

 Frequently Asked Questions